 Foreign Language Proficiency

 All SFS students will also study a language during their time here with the goal of achieving proficiency before graduation.
-Georgetown offers a wide range of languages available to study, including Arabic, Chinese, French, German, Ancient Greek, Modern Greek, Hebrew, Italian, Japanese, Korean, Persian, Polish, Portuguese, Russian, Spanish, Turkish and Ukrainian.
+Georgetown offers a wide range of languages available to study, including Arabic, Chinese, French, German, Modern Greek, Hebrew, Italian, Japanese, Korean, Persian, Polish, Portuguese, Russian, Spanish, Turkish and Ukrainian.
 Students benefit from a deep course selection within these languages that allows even the most proficient of students to continue to develop their language skills.

 Majors and Concentrations